 Polysorb MP: detailed instructions for use.
-How to take Polysorb, the principle of action and indications
+How to take Polysorb, principle of action and indications

-The term "sorbents" in medicine, and not only, means substances of various aggregate states that are capable of absorbing third-party substances in a gaseous or liquid state from the environment.
+The term “sorbents” in medicine, and not only, refers to substances of different physical states that are capable of absorbing foreign substances from the environment in a gaseous or liquid state.
 The process of sorption or absorption according to the mechanism of implementation is divided into two types:

-• adsorption is the absorption of substances by chemical interaction of the sorbent with them;
+• adsorption is the absorption of substances through chemical interaction of the sorbent with them;

-In medicine, sorbents are most often used to remove toxic substances from the body that are formed during inflammatory processes, or they get there as a result of poisoning of various origins.
-One of the most popular sorbents in modern domestic medicine is the drug Polysorb, which is often also found under the name Polysorb MP (the abbreviation "MP" denotes its scope - medical oral).
-Simple in composition and very effective medicine is widely used in the treatment of various pathologies.
+In medicine, sorbents are most often used to remove toxic substances from the body that are formed during inflammatory processes, or get there as a result of poisoning of various origins.
+One of the popular sorbents in modern domestic medicine is the drug Polysorb, which is often also found under the name Polysorb MP (the abbreviation “MP” denotes its field of application - medical oral).
+The medicine, simple in composition and very effective, is widely used in the treatment of various pathologies.

 Polysorb - description and composition

-The basis of this sorbent is colloidal silicon dioxide, a colorless crystalline substance with a high degree of strength and hardness.
-A distinctive characteristic of silicon dioxide is its resistance to acid attack, as well as the absence of reaction when interacting with water.
-The mechanism of action of Polisorb is referred to as adsorption.
+The basis of this sorbent is colloidal silicon dioxide - a crystalline, colorless substance with a high degree of strength and hardness.
+A distinctive characteristic of silicon dioxide is its resistance to acid attack, as well as its lack of reaction when interacting with water.
+The mechanism of action of Polysorb is referred to as adsorption.

 Once in the gastrointestinal tract, the drug has an adsorbing effect on toxins of exogenous and endogenous origin, removing them from the body.
-In addition to toxic substances, Polysorb absorbs pathogenic microorganisms and toxins of bacterial origin, radioactive substances, allergens of various origins, toxic substances and decay products of heavy metals in the human body.
-The maximum amount of absorption by the drug is 300 mg / g.
+In addition to toxic substances, Polysorb absorbs pathogenic microorganisms and toxins of bacterial origin, radioactive substances, allergens of various origins, toxic substances and breakdown products of heavy metals in the human body.
+The maximum absorption volume of the drug is 300 mg/g.
 At the same time, the characteristics of silicon dioxide do not allow it to dissolve under the influence of aggressive substances in the gastrointestinal tract, and it is excreted unchanged from the body.

 Release form

-Polyorb is available as a powder for suspension.
+Polyorb is available in powder form for preparing a suspension.
 One bottle of the drug, depending on the packaging, may contain 12 or 24 grams of powder.

 Indications for use

 The range of indications for the use of Polysorb is quite wide.
 It includes almost all diseases, the manifestation or consequence of which is intoxication.
-This tool is most often used for:
+This remedy is most often used for:

-• intoxications of various genesis in acute or chronic course;
+• intoxications of various origins with acute or chronic course;

 • viral hepatitis and other forms of jaundice;